mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

   <figcaption>{{ fig_caption | markdownify | remove: "<p>" | remove: "</p>" }}</figcaption>
 </figure>

 So we tried a new sensor.
-We were originally using Dickson Chow's [Plant Friends soil probe](http://dickson.bigcartel.com/product/soil-probe-for-plant-friends), and we swapped it out for the [SparkFun soil sensor](https://www.sparkfun.com/products/13322).
+We were originally using Dickson Chow's [Plant Friends soil probe](http://dickson.bigcartel.com/product/soil-probe-for-plant-friends), so we swapped it out for the [SparkFun soil sensor](https://www.sparkfun.com/products/13322).
 The new sensor got a reading of 82% for our damp soil, and it would jump up to 85% for a few hours after the soil was freshly watered.
-Sadly, the sensor couldn't tell the difference between soil that was watered three hours ago and soil that hadn't been watered for five days.
-It seemed that after a few hours of watering, the moisture readings would drop back down to 82% and never change.
+Within a few hours, however, it would sink back down to 82% and remain there for days.
+The sensor seemed unable to distinguish between soil that was watered three hours ago and soil that hadn't been watered for five days.

 ### Tricky dirt